helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 ## My role ##

 I worked as UX Consultant within City’s Interaction Lab, a commercial UX consultancy operating within City’s Centre for Human-Computer Interaction Design.
-I met with the client to learn more about the ticket barriers and understand their expections for the study.
+I met with the client to learn more about the ticket barriers and understand their expectations for the study.
 I then designed the study, and created all test materials.
 I managed a student consultant, and together we ran the study.
 I then reviewed session notes and participant timings, and produced a detailed report for the client.

 ## Approach ##